ucan-wg/invocation/README.md

 There MAY not be enough information to described an Invocation at creation time.
 However, all of the information required to construct the next request in a sequence MAY be available in the same Batch, or in a previous (but not yet complete) Invocation.

-Some invocations MAY require input from set of other invocations.
+Invocations MAY require arguments from the output of other invocations.
 Waiting for each request to complete before proceeding to the next task has a performance impact due to the amount of latency.
 [Promise pipelining](http://erights.org/elib/distrib/pipeline.html) is a solution to this problem: by referencing a prior invocation, a pipelined invocation can direct the executor to use the output of one invocations into the input of the other.
 This liberates the invoker from waiting for each step.

 An `Await` MAY be used as a variable placeholder for a concrete value in a [Task] [Invocation] output, waiting on a previous step to complete.